-Board Meetings are held at First Presbyterian church at 6:30pm and are open to the membership.
+Board Meetings are held at Jackson's First Presbyterian Church at 6:30pm and are open to the membership.

 Board Member Biographies:

-Doug has served on the CSJ Board for the last two terms.
+Doug has served on the CSJ Board for the last three terms.
 He is currently serving as President and chair of the Youth Theater committee.
 He has previously served as Treasurer.
-During the past season, he directed and acted in Harvey and produced both Youth Theater productions and Tech Directed The Best Christmas Pageant Ever.
+During the past season, he acted in The Addams Family and Spamalot and produced both Youth Theater productions.
 Doug believes that the priorities of the organization are as follows (in no particular order):

 - Maintain the financial viability of the organization

 - Maintain strong relations with our venue hosts (Jackson College, Jackson Public Schools, First Presbyterian Church, JSO, etc.)

 - Select productions that are appealing to the community and economically viable